Arkansas National Guard during World War I: Mobilization

-While Congress was debating the declaration of war the 1st Regiment was mobilized for "police duty" March 31, 1917, and began reporting to Fort Roots in North Little Rock.
+While Congress was debating the declaration of war the 1st Regiment was mobilized for "police duty" on March 31, 1917, and began reporting to Fort Roots in North Little Rock.
 With the increased speculation of the entry of the United States in the war in Europe, plans for mobilization were published.
 The War Department initially called the 1st Regiment of the Arkansas National Guard into Federal service for the purpose of police protection.
 Meanwhile, Governor Charles H. Brough was planning to withhold $25,000 of the State's appropriation to the Arkansas National Guards, hoping that the Federal government would bear the financial burden of the Arkansas National Guard.

 The units of the 1st Arkansas were to proceed to Ft.
 Roots outside of Little Rock for mobilization when the companies had reached the minimum company strength of sixty-five men.
 The minimum strength was difficult to achieve because of new orders from the War Department mustering out guardsmen with families and those with previous orders.
 This released all men employed in government work.
 To counteract the men mustered out, companies were held at their home stations as long as possible to stimulate recruiting.
 It was known by guard officers that when a company leaves its home station the boys of the community lose interest in joining the guard the fear that they will not be assigned to their local company.
 Recruiting for the guard was greatly aided when Armour, one of the largest companies in Little Rock, gave the difference between salaries to its regular employees who had enlisted in the Arkansas National Guard before March 31, 1917, and were called into active service.
 Individuals also were exemplifying patriotism; one man upon learning the need of men for the guards left his work in the fields and walked thirty miles to enlist.

 By April 4, 1917, the 1st Arkansas Regiment was ready to move to Little Rock, and company commanders were ordered to report by wire the hour and date they expected to leave their home stations.
 New companies at Forrest City, Dewitt, Rison, and Fordyce were being organized with the idea of "beating Uncle Sam" and not being drafted.
 The 2nd Arkansas Regiment was on forty-eight-hour stand by and had not received mobilization orders.